koculu/Regor/docs/api/onUnmounted.md

 ## Overview

-The `onUnmounted` function is a utility provided by Regor.
-It allows you to register a callback function that will be executed when a component or scope is unmounted or cleaned up.
+The `onUnmounted` function allows you to register a callback function that will be executed when a component or scope is unmounted or cleaned up.
 This is useful for performing cleanup tasks or removing event listeners when a component becomes inactive.

 ## Usage